quay/quay-operator/docs/storage.md

           bucketName: <bucketName>
 ```

-The following are a comprehensive list of properties for the `rhocs` registry backend:
+The following is a comprehensive list of properties for the `rhocs` registry backend:

 | Property | Description | Credential Secret Supported | Required |
 | -------- | ----------- | --------------------------- | -------- |